 Here's what to expect when attending Barcelona Pride in 2024, including all the best parties and where to stay while visiting.

-Home to one of the most diverse, and accepting nations on the planet, Barcelona Pride in Spain is definitely one of our favorite Pride events.
+Home to one of the most diverse, and accepting nations on the planet, Barcelona Pride in Spain is one of our favorite Pride events.
 It might not be the biggest or boldest, but it holds up its weight with charm, love, and plenty of festivities!
 Thousands of people from all around the world arrive each year for Barcelona Pride.

 Most importantly of all, this was where Spanish queer history began: the first gay Pride in Spain took place on 26 June 1977 in Las Ramblas, Barcelona.
-Back then Pride was a protest march organised by two young activists: Armand de Fluviá and Francesc Francino.
+Back then Pride was a protest march organized by two young activists: Armand de Fluviá and Francesc Francino.
 They established the “Front d’Alliberament Gai de Catalunya” (FAGC), which means “Gay Liberation Front of Catalonia” The FAGC later inspired the birth of the LGBTQ liberation movement across the whole of Spain.

 Fast forward to today, and Barcelona has become not only one of the most progressive cities in the world but one of the most gay-friendly.